-8. Mode of attendance and duration delivered by the teaching institution tutors and/or teachers in partnership schools/ schools within an alliance.
-No applicant on the School Direct salaried route should perform more than 80 per cent of the teaching duties normally required of a full-time qualified teacher.
-One year (three terms) for all subjects and all routes.
-Full attendance is compulsory for all components of the programmes.
-Full time attendance for University sessions is compulsory.
-9. UCAS Code UCAS codes can be found on the respective websites.
-UW Core UW School Direct Barr Beacon SCITT Prince Henry's and South Worcestershire SCITT 10.
-Subject Benchmark statement and/or professional body statement Teachers' Standards (2013) and Initial Teachers Training (ITT) criteria: supporting advice 11.
+T 8.
+Mode of attendance and duration The PGCE Programme: The Professional Studies element is delivered through collaboration between the accredited provider, regional delivery hubs and partnership schools.
+Subject sessions are delivered by the university lead mentor and/or teachers in partnership schools/ schools.
+One year (three terms) for all subjects.
+Full 0. wiode of attendance and duration attendance is compulsory for all components of the programmes.
+9. UCAS Code Course codes for DfE apply can be found on the respective websites.
+UW Secondary PGCE Barr Beacon SCITT 10.
+Subject Benchmark statement and/or professional body statement Teachers' Standards (2013) and Initial Teachers Training (ITT) criteria: supporting advice (updated 1 Sept 2022) 11.
 Date of Programme Specification preparation/ revision April 2016 - approval June 2016 - amendment to UW enhancement activities July 2016 - amendment to pathways/Section 6.
 July 2017 - approval of Prince Henry's and South Worcestershire SCITT/removal of references to Devon Secondary Teacher Training Group (DSTTG) following its closure.
 August 2017 - AQU amendments.
 January 2018 - Amendments to programme tiles in languages and business, business with economics.
 March 2018 - amendments in light of a review of approved variations to regulations.
 July 2018 - Amendment to pathway titles.
 References to NCTL replaced with DfE.
 August 2018 - AQU amendments January 2019 - changes to address the ITE workload reforms moving to a professional practice 0 credit module.
 (Uploaded May 2019).
 June 2019 - Correction of terminology in relation to the award.
 Removal of DfE.
 Addition of Teaching Regulatory Agency (TRA).
 August 2019, AQU amendments to Section 19.
-April 2020, amendment to Section 19.
-April 2020, section 19 amended for PGCE consistency.
+April 2020, amendment to Section 18.
+July 2020, Section 19 amended for PGCE consistency.
 August 2020 - AQU amendments (Fitness to Practice added).
 September 2020, trainee to student revision October 2020, Addition of Art and Design, Section 5 and section 6 amended.
 August 2021 Removal of the term 'apprenticeship' and change to section 13 mode of delivery.
 August 2021 - AQU amendments.
 September 2021: addition of Spanish, section 6 amended.

-February 2022: Reference to the CCF added to section 14 Assessment Strategy
+February 2022: Reference to the CCF added to section 14 Assessment Strategy June 2022: addition of online learning hours/summer updates August 2022 - AQU amendments January 2023 - Added Design and Technology (Resistant Materials) pathway PHSW SCITT only July 2023 - Inclusion of ITaP and terminology change in response to DfE reaccreditation.
+More explicit detail on exit awards -- ---